Thomas-Frew/OLAF-Neighbourhood/README.md

 ## Client

+### Client Setup

+In the `client` directory, the following is required:

+- `server.cert`: The certificate of the server the client is connecting to.

 ### Building the Client
 The Client is written in C++, with all dependencies managed by CMake.
 To build the client, write the following commands in the project root:
 ```bash